technoheman/hemanshubhojak.com/_posts/2016/2016-05-11-chocolatey-a-package-manager-for-windows.markdown

 Installing and updating software is a breeze with Chocolatey using very simple commands.

-- Installing a package
+- Install a package
 {% highlight bash %}
 $ choco install notepadplusplus
 {% endhighlight %}

-- To search for a package
+- Search for a package
 {% highlight bash %}
 $ choco search notepadplusplus
 {% endhighlight %}